 Picture this.
 Your air conditioner breaks during the summer and you’re not in a financial position to buy a new one.
-The temperature outside, even in the shade, is in the triple digits while inside your home, the temperature easily exceeds 95 degrees in the afternoon.
-You look at the fan in the corner of your home with frustration because you know it can’t bring much relief by just blowing that hot air back at you.
+The temperature outside, even in the shade, is in the triple digits while inside your home, the temperature easily spikes to 95 degrees in the afternoon.
+You look at the fan in the corner of your home with frustration as it simply blows that hot air back at you.

-You may have to figure out a way to find the money to pay for that air conditioner instead of trying to tolerate the sweltering heat for the rest of summer.
-With no extra money to dish out, your best bet may be to take out an unsecured loan.
-There are many lenders out there that can provide you with the money you need fast to fix or replace that air conditioner.
+If you find yourself in this position, you may have to figure out a way to find the money to pay for that air conditioner instead of trying to tolerate the sweltering heat for the rest of summer.
+With no extra money lying around, one option may be to apply for an unsecured loan.
+There are many financial institutions out there that can potentially provide you with the money you need to help you take care of your financial emergency.

 Whatever you use your loan for, keep in mind that unsecured short-term loans are expensive forms of credit and are intended for situations when you’re temporarily short on funds, not as a long-term financial solution.

-Fast forward to 50 years before the Internet was created: a customer would go to a bank and request an unsecured loan.
+If we look at the borrowing process that someone would need to go through to get a loan fifty years before the Internet was popularized, it might look something like this: a customer would go to a bank and request an unsecured loan.
 The teller would request an employment verification letter to prove the consumer was employed.
 After the employment verification letter was provided, the customer would then fill out a loan application form that would be sent to a loan officer or manager who would perform a credit check before approving the customer.
-The process was a long one, taking several days and potentially even weeks in some cases.
+The process was a relatively long one, taking several days and potentially even weeks in some cases.

-This is where online lenders have the competitive advantage.
-Online lenders have made the borrowing process a lot simpler with the help of technology.
-You can use your smart phone to apply for an unsecured loan and receive a response within minutes.
-Some online lenders like MoneyKey use cloud-based technology to process applications and payments for their loans.
-This greatly speeds up their customer experience, as an applicant will not only be approved for a loan fast but will also typically get the funds in their bank account the next business day.
-Many consumers have come to expect this kind of speed from a lender and want the option of applying for a loan at their convenience, whether it’s 3 pm or 3 am.
+Some online lenders use cloud-based technology to process applications and payments for their loans.
+This greatly speeds up the customer’s experience, as an applicant will not only be able to get a quick answer on whether or not they’ve been approved for a loan, but it can also mean that they may get the funds in their bank account quicker than they would if they had to wait weeks for the approval process to conclude.
+Many consumers have come to expect this kind of speed from a lender and want the option of applying for a loan at their convenience, whether it’s 3 p.m. or 3 a.m.